 BloodCenter of Wisconsin supports learning through active and didactic means.
 Clinical Education at BloodCenter advances medical and scientific knowledge of healthcare professions by providing valuable education opportunities that are accessible, of high quality and delivered by experts in the field.
 Our Vision

 Clinical Education at BloodCenter of Wisconsin will be a worldwide leader in advancing patient care by proving education relevant to the diagnosis and treatment of immunologic and hematologic disorders.

 BloodCenter of Wisconsin offers day-long "wet workshops".
-The aim of these programs s to provide education in new skills and problem-resolution techniques for medical technologists/laboratory scientist working hospital blood banks/transfusion services.
+The aim of these programs is to provide education in new skills and problem-resolution techniques for medical technologists/laboratory scientist working hospital blood banks/transfusion services.
 Participants perform, analyze, and interpret testing related to various topics in Immunohematology.
 These workshops are offered twice per year.

 BloodCenter of Wisconsin provides several lecture and seminar offerings through the year.
-Speakers include internal and external experts form a variety of disciplines.
+Speakers include internal and external experts from a variety of disciplines.
 Topics range from the latest advances in blood-related basic research to clinical application of diagnostic laboratory testing, and from quality processes in blood bank management to a review of the role of transfusion in managing sickle cell disease.

 Nursing seminars are designed to promote the education of nurses with a focus on indications for transfusion, transfusion reactions and blood component administration.
 Seminars may include information about specific diseases and the special transfusion needs for patients with those diseases.

-BloodCenter of Wisconsin is proud to sponsor the Joan Heimler Legacy of Life Scholarships Award for Critical Care nurses living and working in Wisconsin who provide direct care for patients and families who have made a decision to donate organs and/or tissue at end-of-life.
+BloodCenter of Wisconsin is proud to sponsor the Joan Heimler Legacy of Life Scholarships Award for Critical Care nurses and Emergency Department nurses living and working in Wisconsin who provide direct care for patients and families who have made a decision to donate organs and/or tissue at end-of-life.